Waning Gibbous on

 Lunation 394 / 1347

-The Moon is 19 days old.
-Earth's natural satellite is moving from the middle to the last part of current synodic month.
+The Moon is 19 days old and navigating from the middle to the last part of the current synodic month.
 This is lunation 394 of Meeus index or 1347 from Brown series.

 Synodic month length 29.5 days

-The length of the lunation is 29 days, 11 hours and 56 minutes.
-It is 55 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 11 hours and 56 minutes and it is 55 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 Lunation length shorter than mean